Mknea/finngen/README.md

 ### Development

-its recommended to set python version with `pyenv`.
+its recommended to use some python version manager, like `pyenv` / `asdf`.

 The used dependency management tool is ``poetry``.
 Refer to its instructions in installation.